#1 Collect the items you need.

 #2 Add fragrance.
-The 1 fl oz of Cucumber Fragrance Oil can also be added to the entire gallon of Body Milk.
+The entire 1 fl. oz. of Cucumber Fragrance Oil is perfect to scent a gallon of Body Milk.

 #6 Yippee!
 The color and fragrance are completely mixed.
 We’re almost done!

-#8 Remember the two thirds rule from the Bubble Bath?
-If you do, then you can skip the next paragraph, but if you don’t, or you need a refresher, read the next paragraph.
+#8 Remember the two-thirds rule?
+If you do, then you can skip the next paragraph, but if you don’t, or you need a refresher, read on.